ahmd-92/emoji_harvest_3D/README.md

 Object of the game is to memory challenge the user.
 At the start of the level a specific number of emojis will apear for 3 sec.
 The user should memorize these emojis and then control stickman to collect the exact number of emojis.

+The game has an auto generate level script which make it has endless number of levels.

+User should complete specific number of levels in specific difficulty to unlock the next difficulty

 The game is consist of 2 scenes.
 Loading scene and game scene

 Inside Game scene: